foxbunny/duckweed/docs/guide/external-state.md

 Ideally, everything your application 'knows' about itself and the data user is working with should be stored in the internal state, the model.
-This is ideal, because the the views can be made pure (side-effect free), and that immensely simplifies our lives.
+This is ideal, because the the views can be made pure (side-effect free), which immensely simplifies our lives.

 This is a topic that deserves an entire tome for itself, so we won't go into the